By Irene Morrill, CPCU, CIC, ARM, CRM, LIA, CRIS, CPIW - VP of Technical Affairs, MAIA

 We will pay only if you or a household member is legally responsible for the accident.

-Legal responsibility can occur when you or a household member drive a non-owned auto.
+Legal responsibility can occur when you or a household member drives a non-owned auto.

 Part 6 MP